defunkt/jquery-pjax/README.md

 * `pjax:start` - Fired when pjaxing begins
 * `pjax:end` - Fired when pjaxing ends.
+  `pjax:click` - Fired when pjaxified link is clicked

 This pair events fire anytime a pjax request starts and finishes.
 This includes pjaxing on `popstate` and when pages are loaded from cache instead of making a request.